 Go subtle, like how this bright white blonde color is incorporated with hints of reds.
 This reddish blonde hair color has lowlights that break the monotonous look and give it a more interesting finish!

 #20: Crimson Red and Dirty Blonde Highlights

-Paint your hair red and blonde for this fun, edgy but conservative look at the same time.
+Paint your hair red and blonde for this fun, edgy, but conservative look at the same time.
 These crimson red and dirty blonde highlights make your style very versatile.
-I also love creating loose waves, as it really shows the contrast between the two colors.
+I also love creating loose waves, as it shows the contrast between the two colors.

 #21: Fire Engine Red with Blonde Highlights

 It’s edgy hot red hair with highlights of a very soft blonde hue.
 The cutest thing about this look is the two tones of color to make something completely different from the ordinary.
 Coldwater and dry shampoo are going to be your best friend.
 I recommend Amika dry shampoo and Redken color extend Magnetics.
 Washing your hair with cold water helps to keep the color vibrant as long as possible.

 This blonde to red hair is a lot like a dip dye or reverse ombré.
 Semi-permanent colors like this wash out quickly or between 4-6 weeks.
 Consider that you don’t need to wash your hair daily while having semi-vivid colors.
 This blonde with red highlights is for women wanting to add pops of color throughout their existing color.
 They look best on blondes because not all vivids show up on levels 6 and darker without lightening the hair.